 These are the five most important aspects of onboarding, according to Deosingh:

-Roberts said her company’s onboarding process starts with a welcome package (offer letter, new-hire paperwork, benefits information and employee handbook) and carries through orientation and training to the employee’s first day performing their new duties.
+Roberts said her company’s onboarding process starts with a welcome package (an offer letter, new-hire paperwork, benefits information and employee handbook) and carries through orientation and training to the employee’s first day performing their new duties.

 “It should include introductions to key staff members, employer resources, office tours, etc., [anything] that will help a new hire assimilate to their new role as a member of your team,” she said.

-According to Schwartz, onboarding should also consist of any necessary personal data encoding, explanation of your company’s mission and vision, training on your standard operating procedures, and issuance of supplies and uniforms if there are any.
+According to Schwartz, onboarding should also consist of any necessary personal data encoding, an explanation of your company’s mission and vision, training on your standard operating procedures, and issuance of supplies and uniforms, if any.